fbpx

 So in the short term, savings are unlikely.
 In the longer term, though, the cost of electricity is likely to fall relative to gas – if not naturally, then through taxes and subsidies.
 Even so, it will likely be decades rather than years before you see any overall saving.

-On their website Ecoexperts say that “an air source heat pump will now typically save you £1,442 more than a gas boiler over 20 years.“ Despite the precise-sounding figure, that is clearly a vague estimate that may or may not prove accurate.
+On their website Ecoexperts say that “an air source heat pump will now typically save you £1,442 more than a gas boiler over 20 years.“ Despite the precise-sounding figure that is clearly a vague estimate, as nobody can know how costs will change over twenty years.

 Other considerations